alco-company/mortimer-bellis/WORKLOG.md

 * put edit icon on show modal
 * move turbo_frame 'form' to layout
 * test 'hotwire-spark' - not ready for prime time (Tailwind or other issue)
+* /users/edit - in form like other form views

 ## 19/12/2024